 There are many projects across Bristol, North Somerset and South Gloucestershire to support local communities to become better places for people with dementia and their families and friends to live.
 The key organisations involved in these projects are:

 Projects to create dementia-friendly communities in Bristol include:

-- The 'Active Together for Dementia' project aims to help people living with dementia continue to participate in activities they enjoy such as walking, swimming, cycling or going to the gym with the support of a volunteer.
+- The 'Active Together' project aims to help people living with dementia continue to participate in activities they enjoy such as walking, swimming, cycling or going to the gym with the support of a volunteer.
 Find out more here.

 - Bristol Dementia Action Alliance is working with local churches and business such as Bristol International Airport to make Bristol more dementia friendly.